paypal/cascade/Readme-Template.md

 Basic patterns, objects, and utilities for any project:

-- `StingrayApp` is the starting place for building executable applications.
+- `CascadeApp` is the starting place for building executable applications.
 It sets up logging and MDC values.
 - `LoggingSugar` provides easy access to SLF4J.
 - `trys` package object contains implicit classes/methods to convert Try objects to Either and Future objects.
 - `option` package object contains implicit classes/methods to wrap any object in an Option.